bmuschko/cks-crash-course/exercises/05-apparmor-network-call/solution/solution.md

 round-trip min/avg/max/stddev = 31.155/31.155/31.155/0.000 ms
 ```

-Create the AppArmor profile at `/etc/apparmor.d/network-deny`.
+Create the AppArmor profile at `/etc/apparmor.d/network-deny` using the command `sudo vim /etc/apparmor.d/network-deny`.
+The contents of the file could look as follows.

 ```
 #include <tunables/global>